 The quotes may come from securities with similar attributes, from a matrix pricing methodology, or from internal valuation models utilizing different methodologies.
 These methodologies consider such factors as the issuer's industry, the security's rating and tenor, its coupon rate and type, its position in the capital structure of the issuer, yield curves, credit curves, prepayment rates and other relevant factors.
 Eksportfinans retrieved prices and credit spread quotes from ten different market makers and pricing vendors.
-As of June 30, 2013, among the ten different quote providers, the major price provider (Bloomberg) covered 69 percent (63 percent as of June 30, 2012).
+As of September 30, 2013, among the ten different quote providers, the major price provider (Bloomberg) covered 64 percent (71 percent as of September 30, 2012).
 Eksportfinans has established various controls to ensure the reasonableness of received quotes such as reconciling with other securities of similar currency, maturity, country or issuer and reconciling with actual trade data from Bloomberg.
 The company also investigates large variations amongst different price providers.
 For all quoted prices the median quote was used.

-For the remaining, one security had such short time to maturity that par value was used.
-Par value was also used on ten government related securities (all with expected maturity in 2013).
-One instrument was priced by comparing it to a similar instrument.
+For the remaining, two securities had such short time to maturity that par value was used.
+Par value was also used on six government related securities.
+One instrument purchased in September was priced using actual trade price.
 Eksportfinans holds two securities originally in the PHA portfolio issued by the defaulted Washington Mutual (now non-existent) and were priced using recovery rates.